 Ahoy and welcome to this week’s edition of “See the World”!
 Hopefully you enjoyed our journey to Fredericton, New Brunswick, Canada last week and Edinburgh the week before.
 If you missed last year’s “See the USA” series, there’s a lot of travel inspiration over there.
 This week we’re heading to the Caribbean and Grand Cayman!
 Erin Gifford from Kidventurous is sharing her favorite family friendly things to do in George Town, Grand Cayman.
 Warning: this post will have you booking a plane ticket for a trip to The Cayman Islands!

 Top 5 Family Friendly Things to Do in George Town, Grand Cayman

 The Cayman Islands in the Caribbean are a great place to visit with kids.
 There’s so much to explore, like Stingray City and Starfish Point.
 Or, simply build sand castles on renowned Seven Mile Beach and splash in the crystal clear waters.

-For those eager to get out and see what the Cayman Islands have to offer, book a stay in George Town on Grand Cayman, the largest of the three Cayman Islands.
+For those eager to get out and see what the Cayman Islands have to offer, book a stay in George Town Cayman Islands, the largest of the three Cayman Islands.
 You’ll see cruise ships, sea turtles and stingrays, even lizards and colorful fish.
 Here are five of my favorite family-friendly activities in George Town, Grand Cayman.

 1. Cayman Turtle Centre